-This facility is only accessible by motorboat and a partial inventory of the islands was prioritized in 2022.
-A partial inventory was also performed in 2007, documenting purple loosestrife, bush honeysuckle, Japanese barberry, Oriental bittersweet, and multiflora rose at various campsite at Long and Heck Islands.
-In 2022, Long, Speaker Heck, Narrow, Agnes, Odell, and St. Sacrament Islands were surveyed.
+This facility is only accessible by motorboat.
+A partial inventory was performed in 2007, documenting purple loosestrife, bush honeysuckle, Japanese barberry, Oriental bittersweet, and multiflora rose at various campsite at Long and Heck Islands.
+In 2022, Long, Speaker Heck, Narrow, Agnes, Odell, and St. Sacrament Islands were surveyed and additional species including common reed grass, Japanese stiltgrass, wineberry, winged euonymus, and yellow iris were identified.
+Lake George Islands were not surveyed in 2023 due to time constraints.
+Past findings were included in campground totals.